goodcodein/goodcode.in/elixir/a-simple-way-to-automatically-set-the-semantic-version-of-your-elixir-app.md

 ```

 So, now when something goes wrong I can take a look at the current version of the app by visiting a page and know which precise git commit reproduces the problem.
+Our QA team too uses this information when filing bug reports.

 I also send this version info to my error monitoring and metric services like Rollbar and AppSignal

 Hope you find this technique useful :)